MarioFazli/Java-Projects/Route Cipher/README.md

 For example, to decrypt the ciphertext **"TIEIXTXXEAHSIHSPNTLT"** with the route spiral inwards counterclockwise from the top right, with a grid width of 4, we follow the process shown above to obtain the text **THISISTHEPLAINTEXT**.

+**For the sake of showing the algorithm I am going to use only arrays**